1. Entering the Scores

 - If a player wants to record a game or take photographs, we recommend acting in good spirit and confirming this is ok with the opposing Captain.

-- Gather your team in a post-game scrum and let the other team know who the SPOG was and offer any positive and/or constructive feedback on the game.
+- Gather your team in a post-game Spirit Circle and let the other team know who the spirit players was and offer any positive and/or constructive feedback on the game.
+Although it may sometimes be uncomfortable, Spirit Circles can be a useful tool for having a conversation about any spirit issues that may have occurred during the game.

 - Many teams also use this opportunity to engage in a spirit activity/game.